fotonauts/activr/README.md

 ### Routes

-With routes you can specify what activities must be stored in the timeline and how to resolve recipients for those activities.
+Routes describe what activities must be stored in the timeline and how to resolve recipients for those activities.

 When an activity is dispatched, Activr tries to resolve all routes of each timeline with that activity.
-The result of a route resolving must be an array of recipient instances and/or recipient ids.
+The result of a route resolving must be either an array of recipient instances/ids or a unique recipient instance/id.

 Let's add some routes: